Book your sexual health consultation online

 The only way to fully ensure you don’t catch gonorrhoea is by abstaining from sexual contact completely.
 If you are sexually active, you should always use a condom every time you engage in sexual activity (vagina, anal and oral sex), get tested regularly for gonorrhoea, chose less risky sexual behaviours and limit your number of sexual partners.

 Yes.
-It’s completely fine and normal to get tested for gonorrhoea at any point during your menstrual cycle and will not affect the results in any way.
+It’s completely fine and normal to get tested for gonorrhoea at any point during your menstrual cycle and menstruation does not affect the results in any way.

-There are several overlaps in symptoms of UTIs and gonorrhea which is why it is crucial to book an appointment with the GP who can carry out a gonorrhea and UTI test in order to properly diagnose you and provide you with the appropriate treatment.
+Symptoms of UTIs and gonorrhoea can easily overlap, which is why it is important to book an appointment with a GP who can test for both gonorrhoea and UTI, in order to establish a proper diagnosis and provide you with the appropriate treatment.

-If left untreated, gonorrhea can lead to more serious health conditions such as an increased chance of contracting HIV, infections in other parts of your body (including skin and joins) and infertility.
+If left untreated, gonorrhoea can lead to more serious health conditions such as an increased chance of contracting HIV, infections in other parts of your body (including skin and joints), pelvic inflammatory disease in women, ectopic pregnancy, and infertility.